bcgov/GDX-Analytics-URL-Shortener/backend/README.md

 ## Single Sign-on Pre-requisite

-- We needed a BC Government Single Sign-on integration with client type `public` before we could start using SSO in the URL-S app
+- A BC Government Single Sign-on integration with a client type of `public` is required to use SSO in the URL-S app.
 - We went to [SSO Onboarding](https://github.com/bcgov/sso-keycloak/wiki/SSO-Onboarding) to learn about and request this integration.